ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 ![Decoupling Capacitor][step02]

 We are planning to deploy this circuit in the real world for a long time.
-We would like it to be stable to momentary changes to its power supply, (e.g. when a motor or a large number of LEDs suddenly draw a lot of energy).
+We would like it to be stable to momentary changes to its power supply, (e.g. when a motor or a large number of LEDs suddenly draw a lot of energy from the same source).

 If the voltage drops too low, the Shrimp's ATMEGA328P-PU microcontroller will reset itself.
 Adding a decoupling capacitor provides a very short-term reservoir, *decoupling* the microcontroller from temporary dips in supply voltage.